 Human Rights Internship Program- Note that the deadline for this application process is early in the year (Autumn quarter).
 The $5000 grant is built into a year-long program, including summer work abroad.

 Dean's Fund for Student Life- Amounts awarded are usually around $750-1500, paid out as a stipend.
 Be sure to apply early for BA Thesis research projects.

-Summer International Travel Grants (SITG)- This includes four different grant programs: the African Studies Research Grant, the Foreign Language Acquisition Grant (FLAG), the Nassef Sawiris Research Grant, and the Third Year International Travel Grant.
+Summer International Travel Grants (SITG)- This includes three different grant programs: the African Studies Research Grant, the Foreign Language Acquisition Grant (FLAG), and the Third Year International Travel Grant.